sadafnasreen/Runoff-reconstructions/README.md

 A 500-year runoff reconstruction for European catchments Scientific Data

-Year  column contains the total number of data points from 1500 to the most recent observed data.
+Year:  column contains the total number of data points from 1500 to the most recent observed data.
-Simulated Runoff  represent the simulated selected model for paper measured in mm Observed Runoff Observed Runoff includes GRDC runoff and is expressed in millimetres per year.
+Simulated Runoff:  represent the simulated selected model for paper measured in mm Observed Runoff: Observed Runoff includes GRDC runoff and is expressed in millimetres per year.

 Each spread sheet contain individual station data for 14 runoff reconstructions